cuinjune/home-screen/README.md

 While having pages is useful, it has two problems:
 1. It requires more interactions (swipe) from users to find and open an app.
-2. Users don't feel the need to clean unused apps which makes the first problem worse.
+2. Users don't feel the need to clean up unused apps which makes the first problem worse.

 ### The Solution